 Timeliness of Data

 The data published on the IATI Registry every quarter will have 3 – 4 months lag for Field Offices, and for Support Offices up to 12 months lag.
 For Field Offices, the data on expenditure by sectors is disaggregated by year and we publish the total expenditure with the date of the most recent update.

 Quarterly for Field Offices / Annually for Support Offices

 World Vision is currently publishing two separate types of data on the Registry related to its Field Offices (implement our programs) and Support Offices (fund our programs).
 For its Field Offices, World Vision International publishes on behalf of its Field Offices their expenditure by sector disaggregated by financial year and whether the programming is categorized as ‘development’ or ‘humanitarian’.
 Each field office is covered by one activity.
 For Support Offices, each institutional grant is the unit of aid and is largely dependent on the donor, sectors, recipient country, etc. Grant data should link clearly to the field activities, showing how those grants are part of a wider programming portfolio in that country.
 Multi-country grants and grants held by consortia of offices within World Vision are all published as single activities.
 Where World Vision is a member of a consortium led by another agency, that lead agency which distributes the funds on behalf of the consortium is identified as the donor.

 Segmentation of Published Data

-The data is currently published as a single activity file.
+For both Field Offices and Support Offices, the data is currently published as a single activity file.